-In this three-day seminar, you will obtain an overview of principles and techniques for the design and construction of earthworks.
-You will learn how to address these issues through presentations, hands-on exercises and discussions with an expert.
+In this three-day course, you will obtain an overview of principles and techniques for the design and construction of earthworks.
+You will learn how to address these issues through presentations, case studies and discussions with an expert.

-Specific topics include soil characterization, interpretation of soil reports, construction and quality control of earthworks, dewatering of fine-grained geo-materials (mine tailings and soft clays), the impact of groundwater and other environmental issues, and soil excavation.
+Specific topics include soil characterization, interpretation of soil reports, construction and quality control of earthworks, dewatering of ground materials, the impact of groundwater and other environmental issues, and soil excavation.
 Case studies will be used to help you better understand course material.

 Who Should Attend